codeFi/XcodeLogger/README.md

 //The following examples will output only warnings and errors

 //Example Option 1
-//You can call this anywhere since you manually set the file name [[XcodeLogger sharedManager] filterXLogLevels:@[XL_LEVEL_WARNING,XL_LEVEL_ERROR]
+//You can call this almost anywhere (before calling the logs) since you manually set the file name [[XcodeLogger sharedManager] filterXLogLevels:@[XL_LEVEL_WARNING,XL_LEVEL_ERROR]
                                   forFileName:@"AppDelegate.m"];